-Akzo Nobel CEO quits for health reasons after takeover defense
+Akzo Nobel CEO quits, successor must deliver merger defense promises

-AMSTERDAM (Reuters) - The chief executive of Dutch paintmaker Akzo Nobel, Ton Buechner, has stepped down for health reasons two months after fending off a takeover bid, and will be replaced by chemicals division chief Thierry Vanlancker, the firm said.
+AMSTERDAM (Reuters) - The chief executive of Akzo Nobel, Ton Buechner, has stepped down for health reasons, leaving his successor to deliver the higher sales and margins promised when the Dutch paintmaker fended off a U.S. takeover attempt this year.

-Buechner, 52, had repelled a 26.3 billion euro ($30.35 billion) takeover attempt by U.S. rival PPG Industries, alienating a chunk of the Dutch firm's shareholders who felt combining the companies made strategic sense.
+Chemicals division chief Thierry Vanlancker, 52, who joined in 2016, replaces Buechner, who repelled a 26.3 billion euro ($30.35 billion) bid by U.S. rival PPG Industries with promises to produce better investor returns alone.

+A chunk of the Dutch firm's shareholders, including hedge fund Elliott Advisors, were open to a PPG buyout and frustrated by Buechner's defense.

-Vanlancker, a Belgian who joined the firm in 2016, will now have to deliver on the promises made by Buechner and Chairman Anthony Burgmans in their struggle to avoid a merger, including stronger sales growth and margin improvements.
+Vanlancker, a Belgian, now has to deliver the stronger sales growth and margin improvements that Buechner and Burgmans promised in their struggle to avoid a merger.
+Analysts say those targets will be tough to achieve.

 In his resignation statement, Buechner said: "For me this was an extraordinarily difficult decision to make but my focus must now be on my health."